wyomingw4w/wyomingw4w.org/_pages/resources.md

 ### Wyoming Abortion Fund

-Like Women for Women, the [Wyoming Abortion Fund](https://www.plannedparenthood.org/planned-parenthood-rocky-mountains/patient-resources/wyoming-abortion-fund) assists Wyoming residents in funding abortions.
+Like Chelsea's Fund, the [Wyoming Abortion Fund](https://www.plannedparenthood.org/planned-parenthood-rocky-mountains/patient-resources/wyoming-abortion-fund) assists Wyoming residents in funding abortions.
 If you live in Wyoming and need help paying for an abortion, the Wyoming Abortion Fund may be